 If you had to live on a diet of rice and beans for weeks with no shower, no toothbrush and no electricity, you'd hope you'd be getting paid to do so.

-Well it turns out that the contestants on Survivor are for from rolling in it.
+Well it turns out that the contestants on Survivor are far from rolling in it.
 In fact, former contestants have spilled just how little they get paid.

-In a tell-all with Mamamia, former Survivor contestants Lee Carseldine, El Rowland and Matt Tarrant revealed some behind-the-scenes secrets, including how much the contestants get paid.
+In a tell-all with Mamamia last year, former Survivor contestants Lee Carseldine, El Rowland and Matt Tarrant revealed some behind-the-scenes secrets, including how much the contestants get paid.